 I understand my approach exasperates, offends, and sometimes even hurts people.
 But I don’t know a better approach.
 Some people take a softer approach, advising me to be gentle, to hint rather than to confront, to exhort and to never judge.
 I hear the call to respect each other’s decisions even if you don’t agree with them.
 What good will that do?
 How are you going to respond to the person who only hints that your actions *might* cause yourself and others harm, when they actually know full well that it does?
 I cannot respect a decision that is founded on foolishness, even if it is not deliberately foolish.
 Some others take a much harder approach, giving no ground, and attacking the person outright.
 I don’t agree with this – I always try my best to critique a person’s decisions without attacking the person.
 I don’t always get it right.

 Maybe my approach needs to be refined.
 Maybe there are better ways of communicating with some people.
-Look, I am not omni-capable.
-I know what I am good at, and what I am not, and being able to read human signals and gauge how to package the message in a more receptive way is something I’m poor at.
+Look, I know I’m not Perfect.
+I know what I am good at, and what I am not – and something I am not so good at, is the ability to read human signals, and to gauge how to package the message in a receptive way.

 When will I stop behaving like I am?
 I have already stated that I will persist and persist because I care.
 I will only stop when you hurt me so much that I stop caring about you.
 Then you won’t be hearing from me again.